For Israelis and Palestinians, Separate Struggles in a Shared Space

 Entrance to the Old City of Jerusalem.

 On a Saturday afternoon in late November, I took a walk through Ramallah, the de facto administrative capital of the West Bank.
 The streets were calm, and there was no visible security presence outside of a few Palestinian security guards chatting casually with a group of men near one of the city's heavily trafficked roundabouts.

-Less than two weeks later, it was a different picture in Ramallah.
-Clashes had broken out between Israeli security forces and Palestinians in the city, as well as in many others throughout the West Bank and Gaza Strip, following U.S. President Donald Trump's Dec.
+Less than two weeks later, it was a very different picture in Ramallah.
+Clashes had broken out between Israeli security forces and Palestinians in the city following U.S. President Donald Trump's Dec.
 6 announcement that the United States would recognize Jerusalem as the capital of Israel and move its embassy there.
-Hundreds of people have been injured and several have been killed in clashes in the weeks since Trump's announcement.

-As the U.S. recognition of Jerusalem as Israel's capital and accompanying protests shows once again, a decision taken by an external power — in this case one that is thousands of miles away — has a real, concrete impact on the ground in the conflict.
-It serves as a reminder that the fate of the Palestinians, and to a lesser but still real extent the Israelis, isn't in their own hands.
-Conversations with people on both sides of the conflict only reinforced this notion.
+The U.S. decision and accompanying protests and violence shows once again that a move made by an external power has a very real, concrete impact on the ground in the Israeli-Palestinian conflict.
+It serves as a reminder that the fate of the Palestinians, and to a...